System Design Space

 npm appears

-npm becomes the main ecosystem accelerator: module reuse significantly lowers the cost of feature delivery.
+npm becomes the main ecosystem accelerator: the package manager makes module reuse much cheaper.

 2011